-"Municipality" means the municipality of Swellendam established by Establishment Notice 496/2000 in the Provincial Gazette 5591 of 22 September 2000 issued in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998), and, where the context so requires, includes-
+"Municipality" means the municipality of Bergrivier Municipality (WC013) established by Establishment Notice P.N.
+483/2000 in Provincial Gazette No. 5589 of 22 September 2000, as amended, issued in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998), and, where the context so requires, includes-

 - (a) the Council;

 - (b) another political structure or a political office bearer of the Municipality, authorised or delegated to perform a function or exercise a power in terms of this By-law;

 - (c) the Tribunal, authorised or delegated to perform a function or exercise a power in terms of this By-law;

 - (d) the Municipal Manager; and

-- (e) an Authorised Official;
+- (e) an authorised employee;

-"non-conforming use" means an existing land use that was lawful in terms of a previous zoning scheme, but that does not comply with the zoning scheme currently in place;
+"non-conforming use" means an existing land use that was lawful in terms of a previous zoning scheme but that does not comply with the zoning scheme in force;